-- Exclusion/ Self-isolation/ Self-quarantine - Any person employed or visiting TCC must confirm that they have not returned from overseas travel in the past 14 days prior to entering TCC. - Effective 16 March 2020, any person entering Australia from any destination, will be required to self-isolate for 14 days

-- any person who has been in close contact with someone who has a positive diagnosis, or suspected diagnosis of the virus, must self-isolate for 14 days - household members of a person (including children) who has a confirmed case of COVID-19 must also be isolated from TCC and general public - the Public Health Unit will provide further information on a case-by-case basis as to the length and place of isolation. (see: COVID-19 home isolation) - families must immediately advise TCC if they, or anyone in their family, develops any symptoms of the virus or receives a positive result of the virus whilst in isolation - any person (employee, enrolled child, parent, caregiver, visitor or contractor) who is displaying symptoms such as: fever, coughing, sore throat, fatigue and shortness of breath, must seek urgent medical attention to determine if they need to be tested for COVID-19 and not attend TCC under any circumstance - a medical certificate may be required to return to care following the 14 days of isolation.
+- Exclusion/ Self-isolation/ Self-quarantine - Any person employed or visiting TCC must confirm that they have not returned from overseas travel in the past 14 days prior to entering TCC. - Effective 16 March 2020, any person entering Australia from any destination, will be required to adhere to the Government any person who has been in close contact with someone who has a positive diagnosis, or suspected diagnosis of the virus, must self-isolate for 14 days - household members of a person (including children) who has a confirmed case of COVID-19 must also be isolated from TCC and general public - the Public Health Unit will provide further information on a case-by-case basis as to the length and place of isolation. (see: COVID-19 home isolation) - families must immediately advise TCC if they, or anyone in their family, develops any symptoms of the virus or receives a positive result of the virus whilst in isolation - any person (employee, enrolled child, parent, caregiver, visitor or contractor) who is displaying symptoms such as: fever, coughing, sore throat, fatigue and shortness of breath, must seek urgent medical attention to determine if they need to be tested for COVID-19 and not attend TCC under any circumstance - a medical certificate may be required to return to care following the 14 days of isolation. - All person visiting TCC including families 'dropping off' children, must sign the Parent/Visitor Health Declaration confirming that they have not come into close contact with anyone with a positive COVID 19 diagnosis in te past 14 days.